desertedman/CHIP-8/README.md

 ## Known Issues

-- Resizing window larger than its original size crops the image
 - Space Invaders does not function correctly.
 Space Invaders relies on SuperChip quirks which I have chosen not to implement.

 ## TODO

 - Write some information on 0xDXYN opcode.
 I found that all sources were fairly confusing!
 - Windows cross-compatibility?
+(In progress)
 - Save states?

 ## Resources